 If you aren't familiar with blood oranges the outer peel has a slight blush to it, and the inside is a bright red.
 The taste is one of the strongest sweetest orangy oranges you have ever tried.

-Feel free to use your favorite citrus fruit, I am sure they would be equally lovely with lemons or limes as well.
+Feel free to use your favorite orange or other citrus fruit instead.
+I am sure they would be equally lovely with lemons or limes as well.

 - 1 blood orange